Today I ordered a gold laptop. This is what I learned about marketing from the experience.

 Either you completely relate to that story or think I'm totally barmy.
-It likely depends on what kind of technology you use, and the marketing methods those brands use.
+It likely depends on what kind of technology you use, and the sales and marketing methods those brands use.
 All too often technology is sold as a cold, hard tool.
 A box that does things.

 This has changed in recent years, led by Apple of course, but still, far too often, people don't feel very much at all about the technology they buy because they don't understand why technology would make them feel anything at all.